sidlow/pysetup/README.md

  `Set-PoshPrompt -Theme agnoster`
  reset powershell
  . $profile
- and then reload as you custumise
+ and then reload as you customise
  `Set-PoshPrompt -Theme mytheme.omp.json`

 ## nbdev notes